mikeqfu/pyrcs/docs/source/quick-start.rst

 Location identifiers
 ====================

 The location identifiers, including CRS, NLC, TIPLOC and STANOX codes, are categorised as `line data`_ on the `Railway Codes`_ website.
-To get these codes via PyRCS, we can use the class :class:`~loc_id.LocationIdentifiers`, which is contained in the sub-package :mod:`~pyrcs.line_data`.
+To get these codes via PyRCS, we can use the class :class:`~pyrcs.line_data.LocationIdentifiers`, which is contained in the sub-package :mod:`~pyrcs.line_data`.
 Let's firstly import the class and create an instance:

 .. _`line data`: http://www.railwaycodes.org.uk/linedatamenu.shtm
 .. _`Railway Codes`: http://www.railwaycodes.org.uk/index.shtml